AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 #### Play the media streams

-Refer to the following codes to play the media streams of CDN live streaming:
+Refer to the following sample codes to play the media streams of CDN live streaming:

 ```java
 @Override